tyr7z/zombsroyale/src/content/docs/ingame/intro.md

 #### \***PoW** (Proof of Work)

 - It is calculated differently for each platform and the algorithm changes across Codec versions.
-- It is what distinguishes the platform of the client to the server and therefore decides whether you need to be connected to AntiCheat servers or not.
+- It is what distinguishes the platform of the client to the server and therefore decides whether you need to send AntiCheat health packets or not.

 ## RPCs and the EnterWorldResponse

-RPC stands for [Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call) but basically and for our purposes, RPCs are just a type of packets called [`PACKET_RPC`](https://zombsroyale.wiki/reference/packet-ids/#packet_rpc-9) with id `9` that handle the major part of intercommunication between clients and server on the game, being the ones encrypted and most importantly next to `PACKET_ENTER_WORLD`.
+RPC stands for [Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call) but basically and for our purposes, RPCs are just a type of packets called [`PACKET_RPC`](https://zombsroyale.wiki/reference/packet-ids/#packet_rpc-9) with id `9` that handle the major part of intercommunication between clients and server on the game, being the ones encrypted and most important next to `PACKET_ENTER_WORLD`.
 Here is a decrypted sample of an RPC:
 ```js
 // Outgoing PACKET_RPC:
 Uint8Array(15) [ 9, 42, 0, 0, 0, 3, 87, 101, 98, 0, 0, 0, 0, 0, 0 ]
 ```
+This type of RPC is actually called "SetPlatformRpc" and this sample is from the web client (you'll see why that's important in a bit).
-There are also incoming RPCs, and both incoming and outgoing come encrypted, so we have to previously decrypt them from our homebrew toolset to actually inspect them and start reversing.\
+There are also incoming RPCs, and both incoming and outgoing are encrypted, so we have to previously decrypt them from our homebrew toolset to actually inspect them and start reversing.\
-This is the first decryption layer.
+This is the first RPC decryption layer.

 #### RPC types

-There are also `PACKET_RPC` sub-types identified by the second value on the packets (`42, 0, 0, 0` on our sample) of type [Uint32](https://zombsroyale.wiki/reference/rpc-parameter-types/#uint32-0), which is the reason why it has a padding of zeros.
+There are also `PACKET_RPC` sub-types (such as "SetPlatformRpc") identified by the second value on the packets (`42, 0, 0, 0` on our sample) of type [Uint32](https://zombsroyale.wiki/reference/rpc-parameter-types/#uint32-0), which is the reason why it has a padding of zeros.

-These sub-types are actually called index's and they correspond to RPC internal C# classes that inherit from either `OutRpc` or `InRpc` types of the game depending on whether it is an outgoing or incoming RPC respectively.
+These sub-types are actually called *indexes* and they correspond to RPC internal C# classes that inherit from either `OutRpc` or `InRpc` types of the game, depending on whether it is an outgoing or incoming RPC.

-This is actually not exactly like this.\
 The game protocol is obfuscated in a way that both the client and server have so called `internalId`s that are matched to random index's when a client joins a lobby.\
-**Here is where the EnterWorldResponse comes into play.**
+I know this may seem confusing at first but **here is where the EnterWorldResponse comes into play.**

 ### The EnterWorldResponse and internalId's

 If you have been following along, you will remember the outgoing [`PACKET_ENTER_WORLD`](https://zombsroyale.wiki/reference/packet-ids/#packet_enter_world-4).
-The EnterWorldResponse is no more than the incoming response packet to our outgoing `PACKET_ENTER_WORLD` sample.
+The EnterWorldResponse is no more than the server-to-client packet to response to our client-to-server (outgoing) `PACKET_ENTER_WORLD` sample.
-This is our parsed sample:
+This is our parsed EnterWorldResponse sample:
 ```js
 // Incoming PACKET_ENTER_WORLD:
 {